 Our Leadership team

 Dr Kelvin Lim, Medical Director, and Alison Rounce began their partnership at Eastwood Primary Care Centre, and they formed a new company so that they could provide a new service for their patients.
-PICS has grown from the success of their first innovation, and now has over 300 staff working in 23 services and corporate teams.
+PICS has grown from the success of their first innovation, and now has over 400 staff working in more than 20 services and corporate teams.
 Karen Frankland joined PICS to provide expert support and advice and became Deputy Managing Director in late 2022, then Managing Director from 1 June 2023.
 Karen’s support has enabled Alison Rounce to step back and focus on her treatment for cancer.